Mastering Smooth Inputs: How to Improve Steering and Throttle Control

 Let me break it down for you.

-If instead the track is super slippery, you may need to also be quite smooth, but a bit less, possibly using more steering angle, and being a bit more aggressive on the brakes.
+If the track is super grippy, every input will be more sensible because the tyres grips up much more, therefore a really smooth steering is essential.
+If instead the track is super slippery, you may also need to be quite smooth, but a bit less, possibly using more steering angle, and being a bit more aggressive on the brakes.

 Smooth Steering = Better Control